Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 12 Januari 2025 11.28.18 UTC
+- WIB: Minggu, 12 Januari 2025 12.24.51 UTC
-- WITA: Minggu, 12 Januari 2025 12.28.18 UTC
+- WITA: Minggu, 12 Januari 2025 13.24.51 UTC
-- WIT: Minggu, 12 Januari 2025 13.28.18 UTC
+- WIT: Minggu, 12 Januari 2025 14.24.51 UTC

 Kutipan Inspiratif:
-"Success is no accident.
-It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do."
+"A stranger stabs you in the front, a friend stabs you in the back, a boyfriend stabs you in the heart, but best friends only poke each other with straws."

-Kategori: success
+Kategori: friendship